reynikg/reynikg.github.io/README.md

 - File paths are **case-sensitive** once live on GitHub. `Selected-Works` and the filenames in `works.js` must match exactly.
-- The newsletter form doesn't send anything yet — wire it to a service like Formspree when you're ready (it needs no server).
+- The newsletter form doesn't send anything yet — requires wiring to a service like Formspree (it needs no server).
-- Replace the four placeholder images with your real renders.